IBS

 Psyllium husks are soluble fibers and can contribute to a healthy gut lining.
 They can also reduce oxidative stress and protect the gut lining.

 Psyllium husks can be also used alongside medication for diabetes and obesity.
 Studies show they can reduce bad cholesterol intake and might help reduce insulin requirements.
-They can also help in weight loss and potentially reduce blood pressure.
-However, consult with a doctor or pharmacist before combining with other medications.

 Side Effects?